Skip to main content Accessibility

 This issue became more evident in 2021 when constitutional sheriffs, including CSPOA, began to oppose state and federal COVID-19 health measures.

-Washington Gov. Jay Inslee struck back at state law enforcement officers such Songer in a press conference on April 22, 2020: “Whatever talents they have, they just are not given the right in our democracy to make a decision about the Constitution.
+Washington Gov. Jay Inslee struck back at state law enforcement officers such as Songer in a press conference on April 22, 2020: “Whatever talents they have, they just are not given the right in our democracy to make a decision about the Constitution.
 That is a decision we leave to the courts.
 We cannot have individual law enforcement officers arbitrarily decide what laws to enforce.”

-In addition to defiance over coronavirus laws, Songer, along with constitutional sheriff Mark Lamb of Pinal County, Arizona, formed their own sheriffs posses.
+In addition to defiance over coronavirus laws, Songer, along with constitutional Sheriff Mark Lamb of Pinal County, Arizona, formed their own sheriff’s posses.
 Songer has said posse members are trained witnesses.
 Some members who are on horseback can attend crime scenes and searches, as well as hunt their county’s cougar population.
 Those without horses are auxiliary, according to Songer.

 Lamb called his posse, created in 2020, a citizen’s academy but said they are also a resource “should [sheriffs] need them.”
-In December 2020, Lamb gave an update on Facebook about the posse, telling the audience that hundreds of people had graduated from the training and he was “looking forward to getting a lot more of you in there and getting you trained as well.”
+In December 2020, Lamb gave an update on Facebook about the posse, telling the audience that hundreds of people had graduated from the training, and that he was “looking forward to getting a lot more of you in there and getting you trained as well.”

 Mack also held a spot on the board of directors of the nationwide Oath Keepers militia group until 2015.
 In 2014, Mack participated in the Bundy standoff against the U.S. government, in Bunkerville, Nevada, alongside his fellow Oath Keepers and additional militias.
 That year, Mack shared their strategy with Fox News: “We were actually strategizing to put all the women and children up front.
 If they are going to start shooting, it’s going to be women that are going to be televised all across the world getting shot by these rogue federal officers.”